dekorateio/dekorate/readme.md

 ## Rationale

-The are tons of tools out there for scaffolding / generating kubernetes manifests.
+There are tons of tools out there for scaffolding / generating kubernetes manifests.
 Sooner or later these manifests will require customization.
 Handcrafting is not an appealing option.
 Using external tools, is often too generic.
 Using build tool extensions and adding configuration via xml, groovy etc is a step forward, but still not optimal.